Video transcript

 Kiss!
 Yes, it's a beautiful word!

 Yes !
-A kiss is when you give a, when you give a kiss to someone.
-I can say "give your grandmother a kiss", so give your grandmother a kiss.
-So, well, Mathieu will win.
-But then...3...letter counts triple so 6...7...8...so that makes you 154.
+A kiss is when you give someone a kiss.
+I can say "Give your grandmother a kiss", so give your grandmother a kiss.
+Well, Mathieu's going to win.
+But then...3... letter counts triple so 6...
+7...
+8... so that's 154 for you.

 So, what can I do now that I've helped you?
 I don't know how to place it.
-It's not possible.
+I just can't.
 Here, I put a T back there, so it was you, you.
-And when there is a "T" in "roof", it's the roof of a house, it's the roof, what's above the house to protect from the rain.
+And when there's a "T" in "roof", it's the roof of a house, it's the roof, what's above the house to protect it from the rain.

-4 points, so 146.
+4 points, so, 146.
 So...
-I have one letter left, you have nothing left.
-But I can't place it I think.
-I have the letter "K" left, if you have an idea, feel free to put it in the comments.
-Because actually, if I can place it, it allows me to win because we have that... we have what?
-We have 8 points difference and the "K" is worth 10 points.
+I've got one letter left, you've got nothing left.
+But I can't place it, I guess.
+I've got the letter "K" left, if you've got an idea, feel free to put it in the comments.
+Because in fact, if I can place it, it allows me to win because we've got that... we've got what?
+We have an 8-point difference and the "K" is worth 10 points.

-In French, there is what word with "K", there is képi, koala...
-What else is there ?
-There are not many.
-Put in comments the words you know where there is a K in French.
+In French, there's what word with "K", there's képi, koala...
+What else is there?
+There aren't many.
+Comment on the words you know where there's a K in French.

-That's it...
+Well, that's it...
 Mathieu won.
-Bravo !
-I hope you liked this video.
-If you liked it, put it in comments.
-Above all, give us a thumbs up and tell us if you like this kind of video.
+Congratulations!
+I hope you enjoyed this video.
+If you liked it, put it in the comments.
+Above all, give us a thumbs-up and let us know if you like this kind of video.

 If you like learning French through games.
 We'll see you soon for a new video.
 Have a nice day everyone.